AltanDH/2501-Final-Project/readme.txt

 License: CC0 1.0 license.
 Creator: zintoki

-The other textures "orb.png", "empty.png", and "bar.png" were created by us using Paint3D.
+The other textures "bar.png", "empty.png", "orb.png" and "font.png" were created by us using Paint3D or taken from previous demos.